Combined Lawyer/Broker Services at LoneStarLandLaw.com

 In many cases we can discount the real estate commission.
 Our fees are usually 1% of the sales price (usually paid by the seller’s broker), often leaving up to 2% to be rebated to the client after closing, as circumstances permit.
 A commission rebate is available only if a buyer is dealing directly with the seller’s broker (no buyer’s agent involved) or if a seller is dealing directly with a potential buyer (no buyer’s agent involved).
 Commissions rebated to clients are paid net after income taxes (one-third deducted) and expenses, if any.

 If you are interested in the combined lawyer/broker option, several factors are involved: are you the buyer or the seller?
 Are you currently represented by an agent or broker?
 Is the property residential or commercial?
 What is the proposed sales price?
 Most important, has a contract already been signed (hopefully not)?

-Regardless of the capacity in which we are engaged, it is always better to involve us at the beginning before the contract is signed.
-The contract controls most of the transaction—the rights and remedies of the parties, conditions of closing, special requirements, and any custom or creative clauses to be included in the legal closing documents.
-If a contract has already been signed, then we may still be able to offer partial or limited representation on the remaining portion of the transaction.
+It is always better to involve an attorney before a real estate contract is signed.
+The contract controls much of the transaction—the rights and remedies of the parties, conditions of closing, special requirements, and any custom or creative clauses that will need to be included in the closing documents.
+If a contract has already been signed, we may still be able to offer partial or limited representation on the remaining portion of the transaction, but our options will be more limited, since basic agreements between the parties will already have been made.
 Inquire.

 Level of Brokerage Representation